-When it comes to resinous quartz flooring, there are two basic ways to approach the installation.
-You can broadcast the quartz onto a floor coated with wet epoxy, or you can mix the epoxy and quartz together — making what is often called epoxy mortar — then trowel it on.
+When it comes to resinous quartz flooring, the choices are broadcast vs troweled quartz.
+You can either broadcast the quartz onto a floor coated with wet epoxy, or you can mix the epoxy and quartz together — making what is often called epoxy mortar — then trowel it on.

-Both ways will produce seamless, durable flooring that can be decorative or utilitarian.
+Both ways will produce seamless, durable flooring that are either decorative or utilitarian.
 The 100 percent solids epoxy floor coating is usually clear and the quartz-sand component typically features a blend of contrasting colors with a dominant highlight color.
 Preblended mixtures are available from many manufacturers.

 “Both systems have similar aesthetics, but inherently, the epoxy mortar system will be smoother because of its nature,” says Todd Cook, technical sales rep for Westcoat Specialty Coating Systems.
 “The broadcast will be more textured.”

-Both flooring systems are intended for medium to heavy-duty use, with the troweled variety the more durable option when you have wheel traffic like fork lifts, says Cook.
+Both flooring systems are good for medium to heavy-duty use, with the troweled variety the more durable option when you have wheel traffic like fork lifts, says Cook.

 “A troweled system’s long-term abrasion and impact resistance are superior to a broadcast system” and subsequently cost more, DeCarlo says.
 As for appearance, “Broadcast can look good but troweled quartz will look slightly better.
 It’s sort of like better and best.”